-The Okavango Delta (and Moremi Game Reserve) hosts the largest lion population in the world, but also expect to see lions in the adjoining Chobe, Savute, Kwando/Linyanti/Selinda and Khwai areas in the unfenced wilderness of northern Botswana.
+The Okavango Delta (and Moremi Game Reserve) hosts the largest lion population in the world, but also expect to see lions in the adjoining Chobe, Savute, Linyanti and Khwai areas in the unfenced wilderness of northern Botswana.
 In fact, further south in Botswana, the Kalahari and Tuli also host good lion populations.

 3. Greater Kruger & Kruger National Park

 The Greater Kruger is South Africa’s premier wildlife destination and is home to the majority of the country’s wild lions.
 The Kruger National Park is the size of Wales and is made larger because of unfenced western borders with various private game reserves, including Klaserie, Sabi Sand.
 Thornybush and Timbavati (famous for its naturally occurring population of white lions) – collectively known as the ‘Greater Kruger’.

 Lions occur in all areas of the park, but they can be tough to find in the more remote northern areas.
-The large open plains of the central areas, and prey density further south, means that more lions are seen in these areas.
+The large open plains of the central areas, and prey density further south, mean that more lions are seen in these areas.

 4. Northern Namibia

 Namibia’s lion population is spread across the northern reaches of this arid country, with Etosha National Park hosting the most easily accessible population.
 Etosha lions are best viewed in the dry winter months, and the best strategy to view them is to park at one of many waterholes and wait for them to come to you.

 Perhaps the most fascinating Namibian lions are the desert-adapted lions, which occur in the remote Kaokoland/Damaraland region of the northwest, an area of sand dunes and sparse vegetation, wedged between Etosha and the barren Skeleton Coast.
 These formidable lions eke out a living despite the harsh landscape, low prey density and conflicts with farmers.

 The best time to view the desert-adapted lions is during the dry winter season (June to October).
-During this time, they can often be found hunting around the sparse water sources or lazing about in the open, soaking up the morning sun.
+During this time, they can be found hunting around the sparse water sources or lazing about in the open, soaking up the morning sun.